 - Increase the amount of time you wear your Dr Martens boots outside.

 You’re almost there.
 You’ve almost broken in your new boots!
 Gradually increase the amount of time you wear your boots outside until you are fully confident that they are comfortable.

 - Take a spare pair of comfortable shoes with you.

-Ensure that you have some comfy shoes with you to change into when you first venture outside for longer periods of time, just in case!
+Ensure that you have some comfy shoes to change into when you first venture outside for more extended periods, just in case!

 - Remove the inner sole.

 I would only advise this as a last resort if your Docs are too uncomfortable after stretching.
-There is an inner sole which can be removed to give you slightly more room around the top of your foot.
+There is an inner sole that you can remove to give you slightly more room around the top of your foot.